drmenguin/bibbja/README.md

 # Bibbja

-Read the Word of God from your terminal
+Read the Word of God from your terminal — Aqra l-Kelma tal-Mulej mit-terminal tiegħek.

 Forked from [lukesmithxyz/kjv](https://github.com/lukesmithxyz/kjv) but with the source text replaced by with [the Maltese Catholic bible](https://malti.global.bible/).